 If that doesn’t help, get a cat behaviour counsellor.
 An outside person can often see what an owner cannot see.

 3. IS THE CAT SUFFERING FROM INJURY OR MUSCLE STRAIN OR ARTHRITIS?
 Get this checked with a vet.
 If so, it may not be able to reach the litter tray in time or be unable to cope with stairs etc (Caney 2007).
 Install extra litter trays in appropriate places it can reach.
-This may mean trays upstairs as well as downstairs, for instance, or not in rooms with slippery floors.
+This may mean trays upstairs as well as downstairs, for instance, and not in rooms with slippery floors.

 4. IS THE LITTER CLEAN ENOUGH?
 It must be cleaned daily, or better still twice a day.
 The cat may leave its bottom over the side because it doesn’t feel the box is clean enough.
 Some cats will tolerate a dirty tray.
 Others will refuse to use a tray that already has one lot of dirty material.
 Some cats have a higher standard of cleanliness than their owners!
 Sometimes a cat that has tolerated a dirty tray, stops doing so.
 So, if you really can’t clean twice a day, see if adding a second tray will solve the problem.(Neilson 2009).
-It’s not the odour: it’s the sight of the urine and faeces in the tray which puts them off (Ellis et al., 2017).
+It’s not the odour: it’s the presence of the urine and faeces in the tray which puts them off (Ellis et al., 2017).

 5. IS IT TOO CLEAN?
 Are you putting in deodorants, disinfectants or scented litter?
 Or have you started using a new cleaning fluid which your cat dislikes (Pageat 2007)?
 A litter tray should be dry and clean but with a slight aroma of urine and faeces – it should smell like a clean latrine.
 If you are cleaning the tray with disinfectants (not cloudy ones which are poisonous) remember to rinse it thoroughly so their scent disappears.
 Better still clean the tray with boiling hot water (Heath 2005).
 Don’t place one of those scented devices for humans (often used in lavatories) near the litter tray.
 Cats dislike overpowering scents and may refuse to use the tray.
 The noise of these devices, the “hiss” when they throw out the scent, will also put cats off.

 6. IS THERE ENOUGH LITTER?
 There should also be enough litter for a cat to dig properly (Neilson 2009).
 Some cats will stop using the tray if you are too mean with the litter.
 Put in more.
-About two inches of litter is a minimum though some cats like to dig deep.
+About two inches of litter is a minimum though some cats like to dig deeper.

 7. HAVE YOU CHANGED THE TYPE OF LITTER?
 Change back.
 If you still want to change it, start by adding one handful of the new litter, then two – slowly changing over several weeks.

 9. IS THE LOCATION RIGHT?
 Cats don’t like going where there is a busy thoroughfare or where there are worrying noises.
-Nor do they like going too close to food bowls or beds.
+Nor do they like urinating too close to food bowls or beds.
 A secluded place like a utility room, under stairs, broom cupboard, but away from noises either on stairs or from household appliances (Heath 2005).
 Don’t put the litter tray next to a noisy vibrating washing machine, for instance.
 Some cats may also find it worrying if the litter tray is kept near a shower or lavatory, that are used while they are using the tray (Mills et al., 2013).
 Cats don’t like being overlooked by cats outside – ie if the litter tray is too close to patio doors where outside cats can look in or too close to the cat flap.
-If you are not sure, install another tray in a different location and if the cat uses this one instead of the original tray, get rid of the original tray.
+If you are not sure, install another tray in a different location and if the cat uses this one instead of the original tray, only then get rid of the original tray.

 11. HAS YOUR CAT HAD AN UNHAPPY EXPERIENCE WHILE ON THE TRAY?
 Has your cat experienced ambush by a companion cat, ambush by a dog, pain, stomach pains while eliminating (from diarrhoea?), human interference while using the tray, a sudden loud noise while on the tray, pain from cystitis, recent illness of any kind, recent trip to vet for something which seems unconnected with litter tray pain but might be.
 If so, the cat may mistakenly decide that the tray isn’t safe any more or the tray caused the pain.
 Therefore, experiment with a new (yes, new- don’t be mean – you can use a baking dish if you don’t want to shell out) tray.